tri-cods/github-pages/sections/02-repo.md

 # What is a repository?

-In this section, we'll discuss how to create a GitHub repository for your project.
-A repository is a space where all of the materials related to a project can be stored in the cloud.
-You can use GitHub to store, manage and publish your work.
-Every time that you add or change a file in the repository, Github will keep a record of what changes were made and by whom.
-Github is designed for collaboration.
-You can make changes to a text while someone else is working on the same document.
+In this section, we'll discuss how to create a GitHub repository for your project in order to store, manage, and publish your work.
+A repository is a unit of organization (think a directory or folder of files) where all of the materials related to a single project can be stored in the cloud.
+Every time that you add or edit a file in the repository, Github will keep a record of what changes were made and by whom: Github is designed for collaboration, so you can make changes to a text while someone else is working on the same document.
 Different versions (branches) of a text can be developed and then merged.
 You can easily undo changes.
-You can choose to make your Github repository open to the public or private.
 You can easily publish your repository as a website using GitHub pages.

 In this section, we will:

 - Create a Github account
 - Create a repository
-- Choose public or private
 - Add collaborators and teams
 - Begin writing a README file in markdown